 I selected any apparent black pixels that were still peeking through the strands of her hair and used the paint bucket to fill them with the same colour as the background:

 Then I cropped the picture very close:

 Selecting Filter / Pixelate / Mosaic in Photoshop will bring up a slide adjuster you can use to adjust the size of the pixels.
 I played with this to get a good balance of not too many squares vs. not too much pixelation, keeping in mind the size of the frame and the need to still be able to make out the face when done!
 The litmus test is to look at the computer screen at a distance to see how well the squares blend.

-I numbered the bottom horizontal row and also the vertical row on the left of the portrait so I would be able to keep track of each square (I didn’t complete the numbers up the side on the example below, but you get the idea!).
+I numbered the bottom horizontal row and also the vertical row on the left of the portrait so I would be able to keep track of each square (I didn’t fill in all the numbers up the side on the example below, but you get the idea!).

-The portrait above doesn’t really look like it has much detail, but when you consider that it will be seen at a distance, all the pixels will blend and the face will be totally recognizable.
+The portrait above doesn’t really look like it has much detail.
+But viewed at a distance, the pixels will blend and the face will be totally recognizable.
 I have reduced the exact same picture shown above to demonstrate this effect.
 As you can see, it will all come into focus; I love this picture of Lady Gaga!